oldoldman/f2fs-design/README.md

             <li>SSA entry for cold data</li>
           </ol>
         </ul>
-      <li>NodeSummary : if checking point reason is CP_UMOUNT or CP_FASTBOOT, or else NodeSummary is empty</li>
+      <li>NodeSummary : snapshot of current node segments if checking point reason is CP_UMOUNT or CP_FASTBOOT, or else this area is empty</li>
       <ol>
         <li>SSA entry for hot node</li>
         <li>SSA entry for warm node</li>